-Section 5 illustrates the concepts of nanoforms and sets of nanoforms in the context of a joint submission.
+Section 5 describes the registration process and illustrates the concepts of nanoforms and sets of nanoforms in the context of a joint submission.
+It also explains important principles related to the joint vs. separate submission of REACH Annex VII-X information.